THIS MASTER SERVICES AGREEMENT

 (c) the Supplier shall complete the relevant time recording systems to calculate the Fees for each invoice charged on a time and materials basis.

 7.4 The Supplier, its Affiliates or any of the Supplier’s group members shall invoice the Fees in accordance with the payment intervals stated in the Service Specification.

 7.5 The Fees exclude the cost of hotel, subsistence, travelling and any other ancillary expenses reasonably incurred by the Supplier or its subcontractors in providing the Services, the cost of any materials and the cost of services reasonably and properly provided by third parties and required by the Customer for the Services (Expenses).
-The Supplier shall obtain the Customer’s prior written approval before incurring any such expense, material or service exceeding a total cost of £1,500 and shall be payable by the Customer in accordance with Clause 7.6.
+The Supplier shall obtain the Customer’s prior written approval before incurring any such expense, material or service exceeding a total cost of £1,500 in the aggregate per day and shall be payable by the Customer in accordance with Clause 7.6.

 7.7 All payments by the Customer hereunder shall be in United Kingdom pound sterling unless otherwise agreed or set out in the Service Specification and shall be paid to the Supplier's bank account as advised by the Supplier to the Customer in writing.

 7.8 All amounts stated are gross amounts but exclusive of VAT or other sales tax which shall be paid by the Customer, if applicable, at the then prevailing rate subject to receipt of a valid VAT invoice or other sales tax invoice.

 7.9 Should the Customer be required by any law or regulation to make any deduction on account of tax including but not limited to withholding tax or otherwise on any sum payable under the Agreement the Fees payable shall be increased by the amount of such tax to ensure that the Supplier receives a sum equal to the amount to be paid under the applicable Service Specification.